South Atlantic Conference: History

 In July 1998, Tusculum College (now Tusculum University) was admitted as a member of the league, and Lincoln Memorial University began play in the conference in the 2006–07 academic year.
 Brevard College was admitted to the SAC as a provisional member in 2007 and a full member in 2008.

 In 2008, Echols retired after serving as Commissioner for 19 years and Patrick Britz was hired as the new Commissioner.

 In July 2010, Anderson University became the league's 10th member.
 Three years later in July 2013, Coker College (now Coker University) and Queens University of Charlotte joined the conference.
 On April 13, 2018, UVA Wise (in full, the University of Virginia's College at Wise) announced that it was joining the South Atlantic Conference for the 2019-20 season.
 A more recent change to the conference membership was announced on April 5, 2019, when Limestone College, which had joined as a football-only member in 2017 and added field hockey to its SAC membership the next year, was announced as a new full member effective in 2020–21, the same time it became Limestone University.

 The SAC and Conference Carolinas entered into a partnership in the 2018–19 school year by which the two leagues would operate as a single conference in field hockey and men's wrestling, with championships immediately conducted in both sports.
 The leagues agreed that the SAC would coordinate the field hockey championship, while CC would fill the same role for men's wrestling.
 Accordingly, all CC field hockey programs became SAC affiliates, and all SAC men's wrestling programs became CC affiliates.
 The SAC–CC alliance is officially branded as "South Atlantic Conference Carolinas".

 A more recent change in conference membership was announced on November 17, 2020.
-Emory & Henry College, then in the Division III Old Dominion Athletic Conference, started a transition to Division II in July 2021 and began SAC competition in 2022.
+Emory & Henry College, now a university, then in the Division III Old Dominion Athletic Conference, started a transition to Division II in July 2021 and began SAC competition in 2022.

 In December 2021, the SAC and CC jointly announced that they would extend their existing partnership to include two women's sports, triathlon and wrestling, with triathlon competition starting in 2022–23 and wrestling in 2023–24.
 At the same time, both conferences agreed that after the 2021–22 school year, the SAC would become the only one of the two conferences to sponsor field hockey.
 The joint men's wrestling league will continue to operate through the 2022–23 season, after which both conferences will establish their own men's wrestling leagues.

-The most recent change was officially announced on May 10, 2022, when the Division I ASUN Conference announced that Queens would leave the SAC to start a transition to D-I on July 1 as a new ASUN member.
+The most recent change was officially announced on May 10, 2022, when the Division I Atlantic Sun Conference (then branded as the ASUN Conference) announced that Queens would leave the SAC to start a transition to D-I on July 1 as a new ASUN member.